Saturday 7 July 2018

 Hugh Moore Island in the Lehigh River is the home of the National Canal Museum.
 The D&L Towpath bike trail passes accross the island.

 The entrance to the park is an iron bridge that T's onto Lehigh Drive.
-After crossing the bridge make an immediate right and park at the first lot on the left.
+After crossing the bridge make an immediate right and drive to the museum at the end of the road.
+Park at the last lot on the left.

 There are no food services at Hugh Moore Park.
 The nearest 24 hour Diner is the Key City Diner 985 US-22, Phillipsburg, NJ.
 There's a 24 hour Wawa in Easton at 310 Larry Holmes Dr. Alternatively, stop for something in Hellertown at about mile 10.